wazuh/wazuh-dashboard-plugins/README.md

 ## Wazuh Open Source modules and contributions

-* [OSSEC Wazuh Ruleset](http://documentation.wazuh.com/en/latest/ossec_ruleset.html): Includes compliance mapping with PCI DSS v3.1, CIS and additional decoders and rules.
+* [Wazuh Ruleset](http://documentation.wazuh.com/en/latest/ossec_ruleset.html): Includes compliance mapping with PCI DSS v3.1, CIS and additional decoders and rules.
 Users can contribute to this rule set by submitting pull requests to our [Github repository](https://github.com/wazuh/wazuh-ruleset).
 Our team will continue to maintain and update it periodically.

-* [Wazuh fork](http://documentation.wazuh.com/en/latest/ossec_wazuh.html) with extended JSON logging capabilities, for easy [integration with ELK Stack](http://documentation.wazuh.com/en/latest/ossec_elk.html) and third party log management tools.
+* [Wazuh](http://documentation.wazuh.com/en/latest/ossec_wazuh.html) with extended JSON logging capabilities, for easy [integration with ELK Stack](http://documentation.wazuh.com/en/latest/ossec_elk.html) and third party log management tools.
 The manager also include modifications in OSSEC binaries needed by the [OSSEC Wazuh RESTful API](http://documentation.wazuh.com/en/latest/ossec_api.html).

 * [Wazuh RESTful API](http://documentation.wazuh.com/en/latest/ossec_api.html): Used to monitor and control your OSSEC installation, providing an interface to interact with the manager from anything that can send an HTTP request.